 What do Amazon consultants do?

-The links in this section use keyword matching to identify companies in our directory who provide specific consulting services for Amazon sellers.
+Some links in this section use keyword matching to identify companies in our directory who provide specific consulting services for Amazon sellers.
 The matching is not 100% accurate in every case so please check the full description or with the vendor, if in doubt.

 Amazon consultants can help your business in a number of different ways, depending on their specialism.
 We list many of them in the Web Retailer directory.

 Some specialize in suspensions, and can help you get your account reinstated, or listings unblocked.
 They can provide you with a Plan of Action or review your existing one, write appeal letters and help you handle the escalation process.
 Some also deal with account health and performance issues.
 In this case, they’ll audit your account, assess your metrics and give you advice on how to improve them.

 Some consultants are qualified lawyers, and may handle suspension appeals as well as intellectual property issues, such as trademark protection and removing listing hijackers.
 They may also help draft supplier contracts to help protect your business against unauthorized copying.

 Other consultants are experts in international expansion and help sellers offer their products on Amazon’s global marketplaces.
 They can help translate and localize listings, provide customer support in different languages and, for European expansion, help you with VAT issues.
 They may also be able to provide advice on import regulations, shipping and order fulfillment logistics.

 Then there are consultants who specialize in optimization, and help your business sell more products.
 They might help optimize your Amazon listings to improve search ranking or conversion rate, and make sure that your PPC campaigns are running efficiently.

 You may also find internet marketing agencies who offer Amazon services, such as PPC ad management.
 Their other services might be focused on wider digital marketing, including design, SEO and Google AdWords campaign management.